LieberInstitute/smoking-nicotine-mouse/code/README.md

 ## 02. Build objects
 This part of the code builds the necessary objects to analyze in downstream steps.

-* [01_add_sequencing_lane.R](02_build_objects/01_add_sequencing_lane.R): Extract flowcell information of the samples.
+* [01_add_sequencing_lane.R](02_build_objects/01_add_sequencing_lane.R): extract flowcell information of the samples.

-* [02_build_objects.R](02_build_objects/02_build_objects.R): Explore, clean, correct and format data.
+* [02_build_objects.R](02_build_objects/02_build_objects.R): explore, clean, correct and format data.
 Here raw counts of genes, exons and exon-exon junctions were log-normalized, and transcripts-per-million (TPM) of transcripts were log-scaled; lowly-expressed features were filtered out, and datasets separated by tissue and age.

 ## 03. Exploratory Data Analysis (EDA)

-* [01_StudyDesign.R](03_EDA/01_StudyDesign.R): Compute the number of samples belonging to each pair/triad of sample phenotypes.
+* [01_StudyDesign.R](03_EDA/01_StudyDesign.R): compute the number of samples belonging to each pair/triad of sample phenotypes.

-* [02_QC.R](03_EDA/02_QC.R): Evaluate and compare quality control (QC) metrics of sample groups; explore the relationships between QC metrics, and sample filtering by QC, followed by examination of QC metrics of samples that were kept and removed.
+* [02_QC.R](03_EDA/02_QC.R): evaluate and compare quality control (QC) metrics of sample groups; explore the relationships between QC metrics, and sample filtering by QC, followed by examination of QC metrics of samples that were kept and removed.

-* [03_PCA_MDS.R](03_EDA/03_PCA_MDS.R): Perform Principal Component Analysis (PCA) and Multidimensional Scaling Analysis (MDS) to explore sample-level variability in gene expression and identify drivers of such variation.
+* [03_PCA_MDS.R](03_EDA/03_PCA_MDS.R): perform Principal Component Analysis (PCA) and Multidimensional Scaling Analysis (MDS) to explore sample-level variability in gene expression and identify drivers of such variation.
 QC metrics of segregated samples in PCA plots were further analyzed and those samples were removed if turned out to be poor-quality.

-* [04_Expl_Var_partition.R](03_EDA/04_Expl_Var_partition.R): Assess correlation between explanatory sample variables and explore their individual or joint contributions on the expression variation of each gene to select main contributing variables to be included in the models for differential expression.
+* [04_Expl_Var_partition.R](03_EDA/04_Expl_Var_partition.R): assess correlation between explanatory sample variables and explore their individual or joint contributions on the expression variation of each gene to select main contributing variables to be included in the models for differential expression.